lejogs/lejogs.github.io/_posts/2014-02-23-Head-winds.md

 **Chris**:
 *  providing some incredible salted caramel + chocolate brownies (from Bad Brownie) to revive tired legs

 *  only being 3 minutes late

-*. creative use of gaffer tape in a supporting role
+* creative use of gaffer tape in a supporting role

 **Jacko**:
-*losing his Garmin by hiding it in his pocket
+* losing his Garmin by hiding it in his pocket

 <figure class="third">
 <a href = "/images/ap/standard/1445fe709513e6ec_0.jpg">